Skip to content

 Challengeable: Yes - via manager, works council, or formal objection process.

-Generate ESRS S2 Workers in Value Chain + SOC 2 vendor reports Automatic ESG report generation - ESRS S2-1 (policies on value-chain workers - human-rights policies, CSDDD due-diligence policy), S2-2 (engagement processes - audits, surveys, site visits), S2-3 (grievance mechanisms - whistleblower channel for vendor employees), S2-4 (corrective actions), S2-5 (targets); SOC 2 Type II vendor evidence collection for annual audit; CSRD Annual Sustainability Report integration AI Agent Auditor
+Generate the ESRS S2 Workers-in-Value-Chain and SOC 2 vendor reports Automatic ESG report generation - ESRS S2-1 (policies on value-chain workers - human-rights policies, CSDDD due-diligence policy), S2-2 (engagement processes - audits, surveys, site visits), S2-3 (grievance mechanisms - whistleblower channel for vendor employees), S2-4 (corrective actions), S2-5 (targets); SOC 2 Type II vendor evidence collection for annual audit; CSRD Annual Sustainability Report integration AI Agent Auditor

 ESG report generation is deterministic based on vendor metadata (due-diligence status, EcoVadis rating, certifications) and data from systems (Coupa Risk Aware, EcoVadis, IntegrityNext) - misreported ESRS S2 generates audit qualification, CSRD non-compliance penalty up to 5 percent of turnover under Member State implementation; agent generates report but ESG Lead approves before submission